Hello! I’m Nicholas Kotar, and I write epic fantasy inspired by Russian fairy tales.

 My collaboration with Conquering Time produced four semi-staged musical pieces that we performed on both coasts of the US, France, and Russia.
-It also inspired me to write a novel called Raven Son, which was the kernel that eventually became A Lamentation of Sirin, my first completed novel.
+It also inspired me to write a novel called Raven Son, which was the kernel that eventually became The Song of the Sirin, my first completed novel.

 Here is a clip of a choral selection from Conquering Time’s performance piece “The Gift”

 I have always loved to travel, and have been to every continent except Antarctica (and I’d love to go there).
 Some of my travels were missionary trips to build houses for the poor or to instruct local Christian communities in the rudiments of the faith.
 Some were for my own edification, such as a summer in London studying theater (I met Ralph Fiennes.
 Lovely man!)
 I even spent a month and a half in a remote island monastery in the north of Russia (yes, in winter).

 Finally, I decided to enter Holy Trinity Russian Orthodox Seminary in Jordanville, NY, which I completed in May 2014.
 My family and I are still based in Jordanville, where I conduct the male choir and teach music and pretend to be a homesteader.
 Our little house in cow country is the best place from which to write.